-At the year end the net assets totalled £518,297k (2021: £510,355k).
-The Group has reported a net cash (including borrowings) position of £49,474k (2021: £81,090k).
-The reduction decline from the previous year is mainly due to an additional loan given to a related party.
+At the year end the net assets totalled £528,488k (2022: £518,297k).
+The increase in net assets from the prior year is mainly due to the impact of acquisitions and profit generated for the year.
+The Group has reported a net cash (including overdrafts) position of £45,543k (2022: £49,474k).
+The reduction from the previous year is mainly due to acquisitions made and increased investment in property, plant and equipment as we invest for the future in our UK manufacturing facility.

 The market performance of the Group's principal subsidiaries remains stable despite the challenging economic environment and high competitor intensity in markets in which these subsidiaries operate.
-The UK as our largest market had a 12-month market share in value terms of 16.5% (source: Nielsen).
-In the UK the group launched its 'for the love of' Tetley masterbrand campaign as well as supporting NPD and growth categories, in particular continuing to build the Good Earth Tea brand with its focus on fruit and herbal.
-In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.8% (source: Nielsen).
+The UK as our largest market had a 12-month market share in value terms of 15.6% (source: Nielsen).
+In the UK the group continued its 'for the love of' Tetley masterbrand campaign and for the first time undertook a TV advertising campaign for the Teapigs brand.
+In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.7% (source: Nielsen).
 Market performance in the Group's other markets was satisfactory.